As a Commonwealth agency, DFAT has an obligation to

 - protect people affected by DFAT’s actions and decisions.

-This policy is due for review in 2013 in line with the release of the next Strategic Plan for DFAT Records Management 2013 – 2017.
+This policy is due for review in 2017 in line with the mid-point

 - all DFAT staff, regardless of employment type